Skycloudmedua/docs/docs/framework/wcf/feature-details/create-an-ajax-wcf-asp-net-client.md

 ---
-title: "How to: Create an AJAX-Enabled WCF Service and an ASP.NET Client that Accesses the Service" ms.date: 08/15/2018 ms.assetid: 95012df8-2a66-420d-944a-8afab261013e
+title: Create an AJAX-Enabled WCF Service and an ASP.NET Client ms.date: 08/17/2018 ms.assetid: 95012df8-2a66-420d-944a-8afab261013e
 ---
 # How to: Create an AJAX-Enabled WCF Service and an ASP.NET Client that Accesses the Service

 This topic shows how to use Visual Studio to create an AJAX-enabled Windows Communication Foundation (WCF) service and an ASP.NET client that accesses the service.

-## To create the ASP.NET client application
+## Create an ASP.NET web app

 1. Open Visual Studio.